MyMT™ Blog

 The deficiency of Selenium (and iodine) can be problematic for women during menopause and post-menopause.

-Because selenium carries out various functions in normal health and energy metabolism, how we absorb it is important.
+Because selenium carries out various functions in normal health and energy metabolism, absorption is also important.
 When we eat this super trace mineral in our food, it is absorbed into the body by specific Selenium-related transporters in the small intestine.
 Then it’s taken to the liver.

 In 2017, here in New Zealand, a group of nutrition researchers at Massey University investigated the iodine and selenium intakes in healthy, women aged 50–70 years (n = 97) from three cities in the North Island.